 Deb: How do you think fashion or the approach to fashion differs in Europe than in North America?

 Greetje: I don’t know whether it differs that much.
 Everywhere there are women interested in fashion and women who don’t care or can’t be bothered.
 Of course, we do have the advantage of having Italy in Europe.
 Italians are so creative, so stylish in everything.
 The Dutch aren’t.
 We are mainly practical.
 Lots of cycling, wind, and rain, babysitting in front of the bike, toddler on the back… difficult to manage in high heels!

 Deb: How do you balance working full time and blogging?

-Changing hair color didn’t change my wardrobe, oddly enough, although I do think that yellow and lime are a little bit trickier with blonde.
-And changing hair colour certainly didn’t change the way I felt about myself.
+Changing hair color didn’t change my wardrobe, oddly enough, although I do think that yellow and lime are a little bit trickier with a blonde.
+And changing hair color certainly didn’t change the way I felt about myself.

 Deb: Advice for mature women reading this who want to overcome their fear of fashion?

 Greetje: Follow fashion blogs for women over 40 that teach you how to get out of your style rut.
 I do, because, even though you might not think it, I sometimes need advice myself.
 I often turn to my many little styles helpers like shop assistants and fashionable friends.
 Oh, and my husband: he is good at styling too.
 Since starting my blog and following other blogs for 4 to 5 years now, I have learned a lot.

 Greetje: My blog is not just about outfits of the day.
 I try to make readers laugh as well.
 That is my mission in life, and I hope I have been successful in doing that.